Mohammed Mazyad

-Mohammed Mazyad (محمد مزيد; born 10 December 1991) is a Saudi Arabian professional footballer who plays as a goalkeeper for Al-Arabi.
+Mohammed Mazyad (محمد مزيد; born 10 December 1991) is a Saudi Arabian professional footballer who plays as a goalkeeper for Al-Kholood.

 Club career

 Mohammed Mazyad started his career in the youth team of Al-Jabalain.
 He was promoted to the first team in 2012 and spent four seasons at the club.
 With Al-Jabalain, Mazyad won the 2014–15 Saudi Third Division title and achieved promotion to the Saudi Second Division.
 On 11 July 2016, Mazyad joined city rivals Al-Tai on a two-year deal.
 He made his debut on 6 January 2017 in the league match against Wej.
 He spent three seasons at the club and made 42 league appearances for the club.
 On 17 June 2019, Mazyad joined Al-Ain.
 In his first season at the club, Mazyad kept 17 clean sheets in 36 appearances, the most by any keeper in the league.
 Mazyad also helped Al-Ain get promoted to the Pro League for the first time in the club's history.
 On 27 January 2022, Mazyad joined Al-Sahel.
 On 6 June 2022, Mazyad joined newly promoted side Al-Arabi.
+On 23 July 2024, Mazyad joined Al-Kholood.